skydread1/portfolio/src/loicb/server/content/portfolio/flybot_website.md

 When new GitHub PR is merged, the new container image is automatically generated and sent to AWS ECR via Github Actions.

+You can read more about how I deployed the app to AWS in this article: [How to deploy full stack Clojure website to AWS](https://blog.loicblanchard.me/post/3).

 ## Hot reloading

 [figwheel-main](https://github.com/bhauman/figwheel-main) allows us to do hot reloading when a file is saved and provide clj/cljs REPL to print at anytime the re-frame DB for instant feedback.
 It also allow us to generate an optimized js bundle from the cljs files.
-The configuration params are very well thought and the library makes the development experience a bliss.
+The configuration parameters are very well thought and the library makes the development experience a bliss.
 Figwheel also allows us to run our own ring server by providing a ring-handler in the config.
 This feature works very well with our fun-map system.

 ## Learn more

 Feel free to visit [flybot.sg](https://www.flybot.sg/) and especially the [blog](https://www.flybot.sg/blog).

-You can also have a look at the code on my [GitHub repo](https://github.com/skydread1/flybot.sg)